KittyBua/buildsystem/README.md

-simple buildsystem to build NeutrinoNG images for settop boxes.
+simple buildsystem to build NeutrinoNG image for settop boxes.

 # how to build image: #